18 Weeks Pregnant

 Frequently Asked Questions

 Q: I had no kick for 4 hours.
 Should I worry?
 A: Not yet.
-Babies sleep 20-40 min at a time. < 20 weeks, no formal count.
-28+ weeks, do kick counts (10 in 2 hrs).
-Anytime you’re worried, lay on left side, drink cold water, eat — should feel 4-6 in 30 min [1].
+Babies sleep in stretches of 20 to 40 minutes at a time, and before 20 weeks there’s no formal count.
+From 28 weeks on, you’ll do kick counts (10 in 2 hours).
+Anytime you’re worried, lie on your left side, drink cold water, eat something, and you should feel 4 to 6 movements in 30 minutes [1].

 Q: Are Braxton Hicks normal this early?
-A: Can start as early as 16 weeks, but more common in third trimester.
-Irregular, painless, infrequent.
-Concerning: regular, painful, every 10 min, with bleeding → call OB [2].
+A: They can start as early as 16 weeks, though they’re more common in the third trimester.
+They’re irregular, painless, and infrequent.
+The concerning kind is regular, painful, every 10 minutes, or accompanied by bleeding — in that case, call your OB [2].

 For Dads

 - Attend the anatomy scan — this is the big one.
-30-60 min of seeing your baby in detail.
-Sex reveal (if doing), check for any concerns, hear heart in detail.
+You’ll spend 30 to 60 minutes seeing your baby in remarkable detail, possibly learning the sex, checking for any concerns, and hearing the heartbeat up close.
 Bring tissues.

-- Decide on sex reveal with your partner — finding out together, reveal party, gender-neutral, surprise at birth.
-Make the call together, plan the moment.
+- Decide on a sex reveal together — whether you find out together, throw a reveal party, keep it gender-neutral, or save the surprise for birth.
+Make the call as a team and plan the moment.

-- Start hospital bag list — a Google doc shared with your partner.
-Both edit, both add.
-Comfortable items, documents, baby outfit, snacks, electronics, toiletries.
+- Start a shared hospital bag list — a Google Doc you both edit.
+Add comfortable items, documents, a baby outfit, snacks, electronics, and toiletries.

-- Read The Expectant Father Ch.
-13 — halfway point emotions, your relationship to the baby now.
+- Read The Expectant Father, Chapter 13 — it covers the emotions of the halfway point and your evolving relationship with the baby.

-- Pray for myelination and nervous system development — nerves getting “wired” for life.
-Brain-body connection.
+- Pray for myelination and nervous system development — your baby’s nerves are getting “wired” for life, building the brain-body connection.

 Sources